learningequality/django-tutorial/en/django_start_project/README.md

 ## Starting the web server

-You need to be in the directory that contains the `manage.py` file (the `djangogirls` directory).
+You need to be in the directory that contains the `manage.py` file (the `django-tutorial` directory).
 In the console, we can start the web server by running `python manage.py runserver`:

 {% filename %}command-line{% endfilename %}
 ```
-(myvenv) ~/djangogirls$ python manage.py runserver
+(myvenv) ~/django-tutorial$ python manage.py runserver
 ```

 If you are on a Chromebook, use this command instead:

 {% filename %}Cloud 9{% endfilename %}
 ```
-(myvenv) ~/djangogirls$ python manage.py runserver 0.0.0.0:8080
+(myvenv) ~/django-tutorial$ python manage.py runserver 0.0.0.0:8080
 ```
 or this one if you are using Glitch: